angelognazzo/ProbPy/README.md

 # ProbPy - Probability Riddles and Puzzles

 I am working on a project with @LeoPag.
-You can find more details here: https://github.com/LeoPag/Probability-Riddles.
+You can find more details [here](https://github.com/LeoPag/ProbPy-Probabilty-Riddles-and-Puzzles).
 This repository works only as a placeholder for the original one you can find at the link above.